hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 timepoint_quantile(mcv1,0.95,80.)
 ```

-The next methods calculates statistics for all time points.
+The next methods calculate statistics for all time points.

 ```julia
 timeseries_steps_mean(mcv1) # Computes the mean at each time step